 19 Aug Google’s mobile-first update

-The update will have Google’s web crawler, the Googlebot Smartphone becoming a lot busier as it adjusts to the transition.
+With 2020 being a difficult year however, Google decided to give a bit more time, changing the scheduled switch to March 2021 instead.
+So, early next year, the update will have Google’s web crawler, the Googlebot Smartphone becoming a lot busier as it adjusts to the transition.

 This basically means Google will predominantly use the mobile version of your content for ranking and indexing rather than the desktop version as being the default for indexing.